goaround/gallery-block-lightbox/README.txt

 == Screenshots ==

-1. Simple and modern minimal Lightbox for your Gallery Block
+1. Simple, modern and minimalistic Lightbox for your Gallery Block
 1. Set *Link to* to *Media File* on your Gallery Block

 == Changelog ==